Purpose of the Level 1 Judge Test

 You are not expected to have studied the Comprehensive Rules, though some find that certain sections of the Comprehensive Rules can be helpful.
 Nor are you expected to have studied the Magic Infraction Procedure Guide, since that document governs how judges handle issues at Competitive REL events.
 It is very important that you understand the philosophy of judging at Regular REL event, which is a different experience than judging at Competitive REL events.

-As the exam is a general assessment of basic rules knowledge, as well as policies and procedures related to Regular REL events, a specific list of subjects was developed for inclusion on the Level 1 exam.
-While each exam is randomly generated to be unique to a specific candidate, you will want to make sure you understand the following subjects such that you understand general game rules and concepts, as well as policies and procedures, well enough to potentially apply your knowledge to a variety of situations:
+As the test is a general assessment of basic rules knowledge, as well as policies and procedures related to Regular REL events, a specific list of subjects was developed for inclusion on the Level 1 test.
+While each test is randomly generated to be unique to a specific candidate, you will want to make sure you understand the following subjects such that you understand general game rules and concepts, as well as policies and procedures, well enough to potentially apply your knowledge to a variety of situations:

 - General game concepts, such as the parts of a card.
 This covers card types, mana costs, etc.